forj-oss/forjj-gitlab/README.md

 # Introduction

-**!!!
-This README.md has been creaated by go generate and will never been regenerated except if you remove it.
-Please read and update any sentence written here.
-!!!
-At least, **<!!! >** MUST be replaced by appropriate text.
-!!!
-Of course this explanation have to be removed as well.**

-This plugin implements gitlab configuration to build **<!!!
-Define what kind of application you are building here>**.
+This plugin implements gitlab configuration to build an SCM environment for GIT repositories upstream.

 It has been implemented as REST API.
 See ...(TBD) for FORJJ REST API description.